 What are the essential characteristics and functions necessary to successfully complete the program objectives?

 In order to meet the program competencies, a student must possess the following characteristics:

 - SPEAKING/WRITING: Possess oral and written competency in the English language necessary to both understand and communicate with instructors, other health care workers, and patients.
-If ESL student, the TOEFL test must be taken and passed to establish fluency in English.

 - HEARING: Must be able to hear verbal orders and hear sounds that indicate changing patient status i.e. breath sounds, blood pressure, apical pulse.
 Must be able to hear alarms on instruments and timers